tardate/LittleCodingKata/README.md

-# 472 Little Coding Katas
+# 473 Little Coding Katas

-> Latest addition :sparkles: [fulfilledOrdersBeforeFailure](./python/fulfilled-orders-before-failure) - Using python to run an ice cream stand: cassidoo's interview question of the week (2026-07-27).
+> Latest addition :sparkles: [Reorder](./ruby/reorder) - Using ruby to reorder string arrays and compare algorithms: cassidoo's interview question of the week (2026-08-03).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about